 In order to diagnose CCC, a drug induced sleep endoscopy, or DISE, procedure is required.
 During this procedure, the patient receives propofol and/or midazolam to artificially induce sleep, and the pharyngeal collapse patterns are visualized using a flexible fiber optic nasopharyngoscope, a soft and flexible endoscope which is inserted in the patient's nose to visualize the pharyngeal area and assess the level, direction and degree of the collapsed area.
-Due to the current contraindication, all patients seeking hypoglossal nerve stimulation OSA therapies are required to undergo a DISE procedure.
-It is estimated that approximately 30% of moderate to severe OSA patients are affected by CCC and are therefore unable to receive neurostimulation treatment.
+Currently, the only HGNS therapy approved in the United States requires all patients seeking HGNS OSA therapy to undergo a DISE procedure.
+It is estimated that approximately 35% of moderate to severe OSA patients are affected by CCC and are therefore unable to receive currently available neurostimulation treatment in the United States.

-Our Genio system includes the first battery-free, leadless and minimally invasive neurostimulator, capable of delivering bilateral hypoglossal nerve stimulation for moderate to severe OSA patients who did not tolerate, have failed or refused conventional CPAP therapy.
+Our Genio system includes the first battery-free, leadless and minimally invasive neurostimulator, capable of delivering bilateral HGNS for moderate to severe OSA patients who did not tolerate, have failed or refused conventional positive airway pressure, or PAP, therapy.
 We developed the Genio system with a patient-centric approach, designed for comfort and safety, to increase compliance and improve quality of life.
 The Genio system includes a single implanted device that can be placed through a minimally invasive, single-incision surgery under the chin.
 The power source for the stimulator is external.
-Unlike competing hypoglossal nerve stimulators, the lack of an implantable battery or additional leads limits the need for complex tunneling and only requires a single incision for implantation.
+Unlike competing HGNS therapies, the lack of an implantable battery or additional leads limits the need for complex tunneling and only requires a single incision for implantation.
 This minimally invasive procedure is typically completed in approximately one hour and allows patients to recover quickly and resume normal activities typically within a week.
 Patients return to the physician approximately six weeks later for device titration, which typically involves an in-lab sleep trial to analyze breathing frequency.
 Further, the external activation chip eliminates the need for additional surgical procedures to replace depleted batteries and enables software, firmware or external hardware updates and upgrades to be implemented without the need for surgical intervention thereby limiting potential infection risk due to an additional procedure.